KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline/check-modules-reference.md

 | `integrations.eslint`             | `true`  | Invokes the curated ESLint configuration on each module clone.                                                                                    |

 > The runner logs whenever overrides are applied so CI output records which groups were disabled.

-## CLI progress & run summaries

-- When the stage runs interactively (TTY), it renders a single-line progress gauge on `stderr`.
-Disable it with `CHECK_MODULES_DISABLE_PROGRESS=1` or `CHECK_MODULES_PROGRESS=off` if you prefer verbose line-by-line logging.
-- Every execution writes a Markdown + JSON summary to `.pipeline-runs/check-modules/<run-id>/`.
-The Markdown combines toggle state, aggregate stats, and the top modules with issues; the JSON mirrors the key metrics for tooling.
-- Artifact links inside the summary resolve relative to the run directory, making it easy to inspect `website/result.md`, `modules.json`, and `stats.json` produced by the run.

 ## Rule inventory